saud-py/Zomato-UI/README.md

 1. Fork the repository on GitHub.
 2. Make your enhancements or bug fixes.
 3. Create a pull request with a clear description of your changes.

-## License

-[Specify the license under which your project is released, e.g., MIT License]

-## Author

-[Your Name]
-[Your Email Address]
-[Link to Your Portfolio or LinkedIn Profile]

----

-**Note:** This project is purely for educational purposes and does not have real restaurant data or ordering functionality.
-It is a demonstration of frontend design using HTML and CSS.